-In the resource theory of coherence, much efforts have been devoted to investigate the coherence distillation.
-The coherence distillation is the process that extracts pure coherent states from a mixed state via free operations and there are various coherence distillation protocols were proposed.
-These protocols can be divided into two different settings: the asymptotic regime \cite{Yuan,Winter,Lami,Lami1,Zhao} and the one-shot regime \cite{Liu1,Liu2,Liu3,Fang,Regula,Regula1,Chitambar2,Torun,Regula2,Chen,Zhang,Du,Ziwen,Zhu,Du1,Liu4,Chitambar3}.
-From these results, we find that the coherence distillation under SIO is well understand.
-Specifically, in Refs. \cite{Lami,Lami1,Zhao}, the necessary and sufficient conditions for the asymptotic distillability are provided.
-The deterministic coherence distillation is completed in Refs. \cite{Liu1,Du,Zhu,Chitambar2}, and the probabilistic coherence distilltion is completed in Refs. \cite{Liu2,Du1,Zhu,Chitambar2,Liu4,Torun}.
-There are still many open problems for coherence distillation under IO in both deterministic case and probabilistic case, although the coherence distillation via IO is well understood in the asymptotic case \cite{Winter}.
-A fundamental question of them is, given a mixed coherent state $\rho$, can we distill it into a pure coherent state $\varphi$ via some IO with nonzero probability?
+In the resource theory of coherence, much effort has been devoted to investigate the coherence distillation \cite{Chitambar}.
+The coherence distillation is the process that extracts pure coherent states from a mixed state via free operations, and various coherence distillation protocols were proposed.
+These protocols can be divided into two different settings: the asymptotic regime \cite{Yuan,Winter,Lami,Lami1,Zhao} and the one-shot regime \cite{Liu1,Liu2,Liu3,Fang,Regula,Regula1,Chitambar2,Torun,Regula2,Chen,Zhang,Du,Ziwen,Zhu,Du1,Liu4,Chitambar3,Ding}.
+With the above protocols, the coherence distillation under SIO is well understood.
+Specifically, in Refs. \cite{Lami,Lami1,Zhao}, the necessary and sufficient conditions for asymptotic distillability are presented.
+The deterministic coherence distillation is completed in Refs. \cite{Liu1,Du,Zhu,Chitambar2}, and the probabilistic coherence distillation is completed in Refs. \cite{Liu2,Du1,Zhu,Chitambar2,Liu4,Torun}.
+However, this is not the case for IO.
+Although the coherence distillation via IO is well understood in the asymptotic case \cite{Winter}, ``less progress has been made for the single copy transformations of mixed coherent states and only isolated results are known" \cite{Streltsov}.
+A fundamental question of them is, given a mixed coherent state $\rho$, can we transform it into a pure coherent state $\varphi$ via some IO with nonzero probability?